pchoi-edr/TechEngr-C360-LOS-API-V1.1/error-handling/errors.md

     the error, then this will instead be the empty string).

-  EDR may add more attributes to each error message over time.
+  LightBox may add more attributes to each error message over time.
 Your application should be written in such a way that the addition of these new attributes will not cause an error.